shpaz/openshift-data-workshop/3-monitor-amq-system/README.md

 ## Step 7

-Validate that the created Kafka topic was created successfuly by using `get kt` command:
+Validate that the created Kafka topic was created successfuly by using `get kt` command (only if you have the `oc` command-line):

 ```bash
 $ oc get kt